The Queen has spent a huge amount of time at Windsor Castle in recent years including over her milestone Platinum Jubilee weekend.

 When was Windsor Castle built?

-Windsor is also where the current Queen and her sister, Princess Margaret, were sent during the Second World War as children, whilst their parents remained in London.
+Windsor is also where the current Queen and her late sister, Princess Margaret, were sent during the Second World War as children, while their parents King George VI and Queen Elizabeth remained in London.

 Who owns Windsor Castle?

 Windsor Castle is owned by the Crown Estate, meaning its ownership passes from monarch to monarch rather than being privately owned by Her Majesty.
 This means the Queen doesn't technically own the residence herself, but she has the right to live there as the monarch and so will Prince Charles in the future as the royal who is first in the royal line of succession and set to succeed her on the throne.

 The castle is open to the public throughout the year, with tours available to give fans unique insights into the Queen's Berkshire home.
 These include tours of the State Apartments, Semi-State rooms, and St George's Chapel, where the late Duke of Edinburgh's deeply moving funeral was held in April 2021 and where the Duke and Duchess of Sussex's wedding ceremony took place.